ghaith-mq/Computer_Vision3-Image-Style-Transfer/README.md

 3- Apply the image style transfer using VGG19 network

 4- Place the image back in its original location using Inverse Projective trnasform.

+5- Detection evaluation was computed using IuO metric.
+Overall IuO accurracy on test set was 88%